A scenario for AdS${}_2$ and dS${}_2$ emergence from quantum fluctuations: Introduction

 Overall, in AdS\textsubscript{2} the mesh of interacting particles in the ansatz at any given moment in time would appear a bit similar to a tensor network, in distribution and interconnection.
-However, the particles in the ansatz do not conform to a lattice, the interactions are probabilisitic (not restricted to nearest neighbours or a lattice) and with time the parameters would change in accordance with the particles moving in geodesics in the spacetime.
+However, the particles in the ansatz do not conform to a lattice, the interactions are probabilisitic (not restricted to nearest neighbours or a lattice) and with time the parameters would change in accordance with the particles moving along geodesics in the spacetime.
 For a particular smallest region of spacetime to `form', a sufficient number of particles would need to interact, but the resulting unit spacetime could be in any region of the spacetime, as set by the parameters of the particles; the spacetime does not need to be built from the boundary.
 In addition, assuming such a unit spacetime to be robust in the sense of changing little with the addition or subtraction of a particle, one can consider a scenario where a unit spacetime is characterised by that exactly more than half of the particles are required to get an accurate prediction of the characteristics of the spacetime element.
-As we argue in \S\ref{s.error}, this would come with error correcting features with respect to the theory reduced to the boundary.
-Spacetime elements would (under a removal of the radial direction in AdS\textsubscript{3}) be emergent from particles dispersed along the boundary in a way that appears compatible with the error correcting features observed for AdS.
+As we argue in \S\ref{s.error}, this would come with error correcting features with respect to the theory where the radial space direction has been removed.
+Under a removal of the radial space direction in AdS\textsubscript{3}, spacetime elements would be emergent from particles dispersed along an $S^1$ in a way that appears compatible with the error correcting features observed for AdS.